MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/loop-components-in-teams.md

 ## Loop components and .fluid files

-Loop components created in Teams are backed by a .fluid file stored in the creator's OneDrive.
+Loop components created in Teams are backed by a .fluid (will be changed to .loop in near future) file stored in the creator's OneDrive.
 Being a file in OneDrive means that users can create, discover, and manage Loop components (.fluid files) as easily as any Office document.

 ## How are .fluid files stored?

 .fluid files appear on Office.com and OneDrive, such as in the Recent and Recommended areas.
 Users can search for content in .fluid files from Office.com and OneDrive. .fluid files can be restored to previous versions from OneDrive.
 To create Loop components chat participants must have a OneDrive account.
 Without a valid OneDrive account, chat participants might still be able to collaborate on a component created by other users who have a valid OneDrive account, but cannot create their own.